zeronito/julia/doc/src/tutorials/creating-packages.md

 #### Alternative approach: `test/Project.toml` file test specific dependencies

+!!! compat
+    This method of adding test-specific dependencies is supported for all Julia 1.x releases since v1.2.

-In Julia 1.2 and later test dependencies can be declared in `test/Project.toml`.
+Test dependencies can alternatively be declared in `test/Project.toml`.
 This is similar to `test/` being a project but when running tests, Pkg will automatically merge `test/Project.toml` and the `Project.toml` to create the test environment.